luiscruz/course_sustainableSE/2023/p1_measuring_software/g6_power_profiles.md

 <!-- argue about practical signifiance (This is in the discussion or as a new section in results not sure)-->

+The complete data analysis on which this section is based is available as notebook in our code repository at https://github.com/remyd95/SSE_Project1/blob/main/data_analysis.ipynb.

 ## Discussion